I know you’ve got a book in you. Let it out!

 The process of writing a book can be daunting.
 If you’ve struggled with producing your book in the past, I want you to know that it is possible to do.
 Maybe you are feeling like you don’t have the time to do it, that you can’t make the commitment, that you don’t have the talent.
 I’m here to tell you that it can be done.
 Tens of thousands of people do it every year and you can be one of them.
-Maybe they know some things that you don’t know now.
+Could be that they just know some things that you don’t.

-Imagine what it will feel when you’ve finished your book.
+Imagine how you’ll feel when you’ve finished your book.
 What’s the particular brand of satisfaction that you will feel?
 How will you celebrate?
 What will know about yourself then that you don’t know now?

 Here’s what’s standing between you and writing success:

 Time: carving out the time to write is a challenge, one of the biggest challenges of the whole deal.
 But time management is a skill, and like any skill, you can strengthen that muscle and learn the tips and tricks to master it.
 And once you’ve applied it here, you’ll be unstoppable.